KarthikeyanM3011/LD_APP/ldapp_1/README.md

 # ldapp_1

-A new Flutter project.Special app for Childers with Learning Disability.Ongoing Process...
+A new Mini Flutter project.Special app for Childers with Learning Disability

 ## Getting Started